Making money blogging with sponsored partnerships is a great way to grow your blog. One of the best ways to land sponsorships is with a media kit.

 A media kit is a resume, but for bloggers.

-Your media kit will be unique to you and include several important statistics of your blog.
+Your media kit will be unique to you and include several vital statistics of your blog.

 Example of my media kit: